The

 Own an affordable air purifier.

-Biological agents & epidemics
+agents &

 (germs are bad)

-Epidemics and other biological agents
+Pandemics and other biological agents

 most common way to be infected is to touch something contaminated and